U.S. and Canada reach a deal to close a popular but unofficial border crossing

 Updated March 24, 2023 at 5:49 PM ET

-The U.S. and Canada have reached a deal that would give both countries the authority to turn away asylum-seekers at their shared border, President Biden and Canadian Prime Minister Justin Trudeau announced Friday.
+The U.S. and Canada have reached a deal that would give both countries the authority to turn away asylum-seekers at unofficial crossing points on their shared border, President Biden and Canadian Prime Minister Justin Trudeau announced Friday.

 Starting early Saturday morning, migrants who cross into Canada between official ports of entry will be quickly returned to the U.S., Trudeau said at a joint press conference in Ottawa.